How to kite in League of Legends: A complete orb walking guide

 Get to know your champion’s attack animation and basic kiting behaviors

 Kiting is almost an instinctual skill for most players.
-The whole concept can be explained in a single sentence: “keep moving after you attack.”
+The whole concept can be explained in a single sentence: “Keep moving after you attack.”

-The real trick is knowing when you can actually move.
+The real trick is knowing when you can move.
 When looked at closely, you’ll notice almost all champions have attack animations that continue even after they land the blow or send a projectile.
 When you see you dealt your auto-attack damage with melee champions or see your projectile in the air with ranged ones, you can start moving and cancel the rest of your auto-attack animation.

 While this may only save you a couple of milliseconds, it can make the difference between securing a kill or letting your opponent escape.
-Knowing the attack animation of a champion will allow you to be 100-percent accurate with your attack and move timings.
+Knowing the attack animation of a champion will allow you to be 100 percent accurate with your attack and move timings.

 Note that you don’t always have to move while kiting.
 You can kite left and right, making it tougher for enemy casters to hit their spells.
 You can even kite toward the back to deal the maximum amount of damage while you’re retreating from the action.
 The latter has a chance of getting you killed, however, so watch out for your health while doing it.